odoo/documentation/crm/leads/generate/website.rst

 From another CMS
 =================

-If you use Odoo CRM but not Odoo Website, you can still automate your online lead generation process using email gateways by editing the "Submit" button of any form and replacing the hyperlink by a mailto corresponding to your email alias (learn how to create your sales alias
+If you use Twenty20 CRM but not Twenty20 Website, you can still automate your online lead generation process using email gateways by editing the "Submit" button of any form and replacing the hyperlink by a mailto corresponding to your email alias (learn how to create your sales alias